 - entry fees to regional attractions, which means places/areas of interest that offer a distinct visitor experience to the leisure tourist such as museums, water parks, local attractions, theme parks etc. (“Eligible Expenses”)

-This includes spending a minimum of 2 nights in paid accommodation.
+This includes spending a minimum of 2 consecutive nights in paid accommodation.

 How much are the vouchers from this program?